 - 3. Feed fork carries the accumulated material up feed chute and into bale chamber. - 4.
 When an adequate amount of crop has entered bale chamber, the feed fork stops and holds the material up in chamber, while plunger begins to extend and compress the crop. - 5.
-As the plunger is applying pressure to the end of the forming bale, the density system is applying pressure to top and sides of the bale through four hydraulic cylinders. - When the preset plunger pressure is reached, the density system reduces the pressure applied to the sides of the bale and the bale is allowed to move. - After the plunger fully extends, reverses, and is almost fully retracted, the feed fork loads another batch of material into the bale chamber.
+As the plunger is applying pressure to the end of the forming bale, the density system is applying pressure to top and sides of the bale through four hydraulic cylinders. - of the bale and the bale is allowed to move. - fully retracted, the feed fork loads another batch of material into the bale chamber.
 This cycle will continue until the preset bale length is reached.